Mobile App Conversion Rate: A complete guide with strategies & metrics

 1. Customer expectations

 This means your app isn’t just going up against direct competitors, but the tech behemoths with infinite resources who have set the bar for a seamless customer experience.
-If you fall short, your users have no qualms about jumping ship:
+If you fall short, your app users have no qualms about jumping ship:

-Mobile CRO doesn’t just enable you to consistently gauge how users are interacting with your app but also keep a close eye on technical performance.
+Mobile CRO doesn’t just enable you to consistently gauge how mobile users are interacting with your app but also keep a close eye on technical performance.

 2. Competition

-• Collectively, users downloaded 143 billion apps in 2022
+Collectively, users downloaded 143 billion apps from either the App Store or Google Play in 2023

 This only intensifies the pressure for brands to consistently provide value and deliver delightful experiences, making mobile CRO a necessity.